yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/enrollment-lite-sdk.md

    */
   country_code: country,
   /**
-  * Language can be one of en, fr, jp
+  * Language for payment forms (see Supported languages)
-  * Default is browser language
+  * Defaults to browser language when available
   */
-  language: 'en',
+  language: 'en-US',
   /**
    * Hide or show the Yuno loading/spinner page
    * Default is true